BU-ISCIII/nextflow-scif/README.md

 **TODO**: Try in different locations, with data and reference genome in different folders.
 Use of --bind ? .
 Need to pre-create paths inside the containers??
 Improvement of I/O metadata mounting only the project folder instead of all processing_Data??
 *Note*: for each app scif/app/{app}/data folder is created.
-Thats a possibility for mounting.
-We have to make some performance test in our cluster.
+That's a possibility for mounting.
+We have to make some performance tests in our cluster.

 # Summary
 - We have created a container with all the software needed for our pipeline with Singularity and Docker using the same SCI-F recipes.
-This will allow you to deploy new containers really quicky for new pipelines once you have created a good collection of scif apps recipes.
+This will allow us to deploy new containers really quicky for new pipelines once you have created a good collection of scif apps recipes.
 - Using SCI-F we can access all our apps installed separately from our container.
-Besides our container is no longer a "black-box" and we can obtain information about what apps are installed in our container, with its labels and help.
+Besides, our container is no longer a "black-box" and we can obtain information about what apps are installed in our container, with its labels and help.
 - Our container is also functional with the native container commands, and we can exec any command in our container without the use of SCI-F which made it flexible enough for its use with nextflow.
-- We have deploy our container to DockerHub so new users don't have to build the image theirselves.
+- We have deployed our container to DockerHub so new users don't have to build the image theirselves.
-- Finally we have created a basic nextflow workflow, with three different profile configurations {standard, singularity, docker}, this way you can use the same pipeline running in your local computer with your software installed, or with the singularity or docker image.
+- Finally we have created a basic nextflow workflow, with three different profile configurations {standard, singularity, docker}, this way you can use the same pipeline running in your local machine with your software installed, or with the singularity or docker image.
 Besides, you can create more profiles for its usage in a HPC with ```module``` configured, or even in a AWS server.

-The idea is to have a workflow independent of where you are computing it, and a container system which allows you to assure reproducibility and sharing, including the maximun information possible for its use.
+The idea is to have a workflow independent of where you are computing, and a container system which allows you to assure reproducibility and sharing, including the maximun information possible for its use.

 # Notes
-In order to get this working I have to make a decision: put SCIF on the "top" or put nextflow instead.
-I will try to explain it:
+In order to get this working I had to make a decision: put SCIF on the "top" or put nextflow instead.
+I will try to explain myself:

 - Nextflow on the top:
     * Nextflow provides a natively functionality for using singularity and docker.
 Using it you just set the commands the pipeline is going to run, and nextflow handles the use of ```docker run``` or ```singularity exec``` before this commands with the container you supplied in the configuration.
     * This means that the executables for each app **MUST** be accesible when you run/exec from the container, not each of the apps with SCI-F.
-    * Thus, we are being forced to add the executables to the PATH; and somehow mess up SCIF goal of separate apps environment adding the bin app folder to the PATH only when the app is run.
+    * Thus, we are being forced to add the executables to the PATH; and somehow mess up SCIF goal of having separate apps environment adding the bin app folder to the PATH only when the app is run.
 Being this the main con of this approximation.
-    * On the other hand, our main.nf will remain untouch and will be able to run in a local machine, a cluster or a container without any modification.
+    * On the other hand, our main.nf will remain untouched and we will be able to run in a local machine, a cluster or a container without any modification.
 Which was I was looking for.
     * For this to work your minimun needs in your system are nextflow and Docker/Singularity if you are using docker or singularity profile.

 - SCIF on the top (I am going to make a branch testing this): - > I tried but it didn't work, I get all the apps being recognized but when the process in nextflow where going to be run the files weren't found.
-This is because nextflow uses a temp folder called work for all executions, and when you use scif run bwa, the command is run in ${SCIF_APPROOT} instead on nextflow folder.
+This is because nextflow uses a temp folder called ```work``` for all executions, and when you use scif run bwa, the command is run in ${SCIF_APPROOT} instead on nextflow folder.

    * Another aproximation will be to install nextflow inside the containers.
 This way you can only interact with the apps commands through SCIF which will be the only entrypoint in Singularity and Docker.
    * Nextflow in this case will not use Singularity or Docker profile, because it is INSIDE one, so this config parameters must be set to false.